pgEdge/pgedge-helm/docs/install.md

 # Installation

+pgEdge Helm supports both Enterprise and Distributed deployment models.
+This grants you flexibility to deploy across one or more regions with the same chart.

-This guide demonstrates how to install the pgedge-helm chart into a single Kubernetes cluster containing three nodes: n1, n2, and n3.
+This guide demonstrates how to install pgEdge Helm into a single Kubernetes cluster with the distributed deployment model.

+This example uses three pgEdge nodes: n1, n2, and n3 deployed into a single Kubernetes cluster.

-In this single cluster example, n1 is configured with 3 instances (1 primary, 2 standby), and n2/n3 are configured with just 1 primary instance.
+n1 is configured with 3 instances (1 primary, 2 standby), and n2/n3 are configured with just 1 primary instance.

 ```yaml
 pgEdge: